Showing posts with label Platformers - Puzzle. Show all posts

 A platformer with brains

-I've been playing the Computer Lab level and there are many strange creatures populating the rooms, lots of hazards to avoid, and many puzzles to solve.
+I’ve been playing the Computer Lab level, and it’s full of strange creatures, hazards to avoid, and puzzles to solve.
 Don't worry, these puzzles aren't exactly mind-blowing and are often as simple as flicking a switch.
-However, there are some puzzles that will require a little more thought - take a look at the massive pressure chamber which is lethal without first wearing a divers helmet.
+However, some puzzles require a little more thought - take a look at the massive pressure chamber, which is lethal without first wearing a diver's helmet.
 I love cunning puzzles like that.

-The baddies are a most interesting bunch and quite humorous.
-Sadly, the slightest contact will zap energy and potentially kill you.
-It seems nothing you do will permanently kill them - use your trusty collection of greasy spanners and kaboom they've gone but, seconds later, they are back for more.
+The baddies are a most interesting bunch and very humorous, but the slightest contact will zap your energy.
+It seems nothing you do will permanently kill them.
+You can use your trusty collection of greasy spanners, and they’ll vanish, but seconds later, they’re back for more.
 Argh, they are evil and relentless!!

-Actually, this is a good mechanic and helps keep the game interesting without any empty or boring screens.
-Also, weapons can be upgraded by using the terminals but that costs money so don't forget to collect any coins scattered throughout.
-Expect nothing less than a challenge that requires much time and effort to get the best from it.
+This is a good thing and helps keep things interesting without any empty or boring screens.
+The weapons can be upgraded by using terminals, but that costs money, so don't forget to collect any coins scattered throughout.
+Expect nothing less than a challenge that requires time and effort to get the best from it.

-Let's pause the reading and view more screenshots.
-Looks like I'm in the loony bin...
+Let's pause for more screenshots.
+Hey, it looks like I'm in the loony bin...

 The CryptO'pinion?